The unpredictable Faroe Islands weather

 Tucked halfway between Iceland and Scotland, the wild Faroe Islands are like no other place on earth.
 The weather in the striking 18-island archipelago is just as unique as the islands themselves.

-Whether you visit Faroe Islands during summer or winter, you will experience ever-changing weather.
+Whether you visit the Faroe Islands during summer or winter, you will experience ever-changing weather.
 A jaw-dropping cliff can be visible one moment and then the fog can hide the sight just minutes later.
-The Faroe Islands are unbelievable and the weather unpredictable.
+The Faroe Islands are unbelievable and the weather is unpredictable.

 The best advice that you will hear from the locals is that you do not wait for the right weather as you can witness several seasons in one day.
 When preparing for your Faroe Islands holiday get used to the phrase “If the weather is bad, wait 5 minutes”.
 You will learn that this is true.

 One minute you might be battling gust winds from the North and the next minute you can embrace the calmness when overlooking spiky peaks or spectacular valleys.
-When the conditions change so fast, you will need to be well prepared for your Faroe Islands adventure.
+When the conditions change so fast, you will need to be well prepared for any nature tours on your Faroe Islands adventure.